 Learn About the Symptoms of Colon Cancer

-- A change in bowel habits such as diarrhea, constipation or narrowing of the stool that lasts for more than a few days
+- A change in bowel habits such as diarrhea, constipation, or narrowing of the stool that lasts for more than a few days

 - Rectal bleeding

-- Blood in the stool, or dark stool
+- Blood in the stool, dark stool

-- Persistent abdominal discomfort, such as cramps, gas or pain
+- Persistent abdominal discomforts, such as cramps gas, or pain

 - Unexplained weight loss